NOMspectra/NOMspectra/README.md

 There is few options now:

-- download masslib by clone this repository and place masslib folder near code script
+- download nhsmasslib by clone this repository and place nhsmasslib folder near code script

-- download masslib by clone this repository and install localy by pip:
+- download nhsmasslib by clone this repository and install localy by pip:

 ```console
 pip install .